Federated Learning with Nonvacuous Generalisation Bounds: Discussion

 In this work, we propose a novel algorithm for FL in two different settings: FL-SOB, which allows to exploit a global generalisation guarantee while keeping data separated; as well as PFL, which only involves an \iid assumption for each user's dataset.
-Our work raises two questions: \textbf{(a) is it possible to remove the \iid assumption?} \textbf{(b) is it possible to maintain a global generalisation guarantee, even in the personalised setting?} To answer (a), a line of work first initiated by \citet{kuzborskij2019efron} (for \iid data) and continued by \citet{haddouche2023pacbayes,ChuggWangRamdas2023,jang2023tighter} (for non-\iid ones) focuses on PAC-Bayes bounds valid for data distribution with bounded variances.
+Our work raises two questions: (a) is it possible to remove the \iid assumption?(b) is it possible to maintain a global generalisation guarantee, even in the personalised setting?
+To answer (a), a line of work first initiated by \cite{kuzborskij2019efron} (for \iid data) and continued by \cite{haddouche2023pacbayes,ChuggWangRamdas2023,jang2023tighter} (for non-\iid ones) focuses on PAC-Bayes bounds valid for data distribution with bounded variances.
 In the PFL setting, this could provide novel generalisation bounds without assuming each user possesses an \iid dataset.
-About (b), the recent work of \citet{sefidgaran2023fed} provides elements of answer: they derive a general PAC-Bayesian bound holding for the classical FL setting \emph{for all users simultaneously} involving explicitly the number of users and rounds.
+About (b), the recent work of \cite{sefidgaran2023fed} provides elements of answer: they derive a general PAC-Bayesian bound holding for the classical FL setting \emph{for all users simultaneously} involving explicitly the number of users and rounds.
 This allows fruitful theoretical interpretations (especially on the number of rounds involved during the FL training), but leads to vacuous generalisation guarantees for classification task with a federated SVM.
-This constrasts with our nonvacuous guarantees, even for the personalised setting, at the cost of considering generic PAC-Bayesian bounds, not explicitly tailored for federated learning.
-Establishing a PAC-Bayes bound designed for FL and leading to a non-vacuous generalisation guarantees remains an open challenge that we aim to adress in a future work.
+Following another route, based on PAC-Bayes methods for meta-learning, \cite{boroujeni2024personalized} provides a novel FL algorithm for PFL derived from an original theoretical result with strong performances.
+However, their approach involves distributions on distributions spaces, giving their method a potentially high time complexity, they are also unable to compute nonvacuous generalisation guarantees.
+This constrasts with our results, even for the personalised setting, at the cost of considering generic PAC-Bayesian bounds, not explicitly tailored for federated learning.
+Establishing a PAC-Bayes bound designed for FL and leading to a non-vacuous generalisation guarantees remains an open challenge that we aim to address in a future work.